Dieting is hard. Really hard.

 Whenever you’re caught working late, evening hunger always sets in.
 This is the perfect time for a snack.

 Somehow, a vending machine is always conveniently located near you.
 Even better, they now accept credit cards!
-95% of the items in vending machines are loaded with simple sugars that can that have very little nutritional value.
+95% of the items in vending machines are loaded with simple sugars that can have very little nutritional value.

 Needless to say, nothing in the vending machine will help you get to your fitness goals.